Turkey Season is Here

 CHILL: Refrigerate promptly

-Illness-causing bacteria can grow in many foods within two hours unless you refrigerate them.
+Illness-causing bacteria and viruses can grow in many foods within two hours unless you refrigerate them.
 During the summer heat, cut that time down to one hour.